 Quan Cong Temple

-Magnificent architecture, the tombs of Nguyen Emperors and ornate temples showcase the history of the former capital.
-Take a short cruise of the Perfume River, surrounded by fragrant orchards.
+The citadel of Hue, a UNESCO World Heritage Site, has a regal history.
+Magnificent architecture, the tombs of Nguyen emperors, and ornate temples showcase the history of the former capital.

 A UNESCO World Heritage Site of ancient Cham kingdom ruins, the My Son Sanctuary is one of the region's must-sees.